 North Carolina law gives NCDOT and the N.C.
 State Highway Patrol authority to legally remove abandoned vehicles from the shoulders of roadways and highways.

-In advance of, or during adverse weather, abandoned vehicles might be towed to facilitate maintenance operations and to make roads safer for drivers who might lose control of their vehicles.
-The quick clearance also prevents potential damage to abandoned vehicles that could possibly occur from maintenance operations (e.g., snow and ice being thrown against a vehicle) or the vehicle being struck by a passing motorist.
+Before or during adverse weather, abandoned vehicles might be towed to facilitate maintenance operations and to make roads safer for drivers who might lose control of their vehicles.
+The quick clearance also prevents potential damage to abandoned vehicles that could occur from maintenance operations (e.g., snow and ice being thrown against a vehicle) or the vehicle being struck by a passing motorist.

 Vehicles off the roadway and not considered safety hazards are not immediately towed.